 In combination with the bamboo handle, corn and cotton pulp cello wrap, and paperboard box (which you can even omit by writing “no box” in the comments on your order), every bit of this zero waste toothbrush is compostable.
 Really.

 Biodegradable is more than bluster to Brush Naked.

 That’s why we consider them by far the best bamboo toothbrush and to us, the best zero waste toothbrush available right now (and no this is not sponsored).

 Because it’s a new development, it’s still somewhat limited in availability.
-While you can get their old nylon bristled versions on Amazon, it’s compostable compatriot is only available via the Brush Naked website, Wild Minimalist, and Zephyr Eco Market (UK).
+While you can get their old nylon bristled versions on Well.ca, it’s compostable compatriot is only available via the Brush Naked website and Wild Minimalist.

 Given their popularity, we’re sure it won’t be long before they’re stocked on most major online e-commerce sites.

 This next brand you’ll likely recognize, as it’s pretty much been the toothbrush top dog for years.

 Brush with Bamboo used to be “the world’s first and only plant-based toothbrush” until Brush Naked had their breakthrough.

 Brush with Bamboo (a subset of Clean Planetware) crafts USA-made adult and kid toothbrushes with 95% castor bean oil bristles.
 This is up from 62% just two years ago, demonstrating their constant strive toward greater sustainability.